 So What Is in Cosmetics Anyway?

 The short answer is: a lot.
 The long answer is water, emollients, surfactants (detergents, emulsifiers), gelling agents, fragrance, preservatives, coloring agents, pH adjustors (acids, alkalis) buffers, texture agents, solvents, botanicals, hydrators, penetration enhancers, humectants, lipids, enzymes, antioxidants, antiseptics, antibacterials, polymers, liposomes, peptides, vitamins, minerals, phytohormones, sunscreen, masking agents, emulsion stabilizers… OH MY!!
-Each of these identifiers encompass dozens of potential compounds, good and bad… except water, that’s just a couple of hydrogen atoms hanging out with an oxygen atom.
+Each of these identifiers encompasses dozens of potential compounds, good and bad… except for water, which is just a couple of hydrogen atoms hanging out with an oxygen atom.

 Don’t Let it Overwhelm You

 There are simple guidelines to identify the undesirables.
 These will be discussed within each of 5 groups of chemicals to avoid and again at the end of the article for review.
 The 5 chemical groups to avoid are:

 Commonly found in: Anything with "fragrance," colored cosmetics (eye shadow, blush, lipstick…), eyelash glue, and nail polish.